Senior Director, Land Management

 Arable land in the UK sells for £8,000 to £10,000 per acre.
 The supply of land coming to the market each year is limited and of that only a tiny proportion will be suitable for vineyard planting.
 As a result, most vineyard land is purchased privately and a premium market is developing.
 Land suitable for vineyard planting often sells for more than £15,000 per acre and so your budget will need to include a realistic land cost.

 It can’t be stressed enough how important getting the right site is.
-The upfront investment costs of establishing a vineyard are high, when you consider such things as soil conditioning, establishing vines, and putting in wires and fencing.
-Establishment costs of £12,000 per acre are normal and the vines take five years to reach full productivity.
+The upfront investment costs of establishing a vineyard are high, when you consider such things as soil conditioning, establishing vines, and putting in trellising and fencing.
+Establishment costs of £12,000 to £14,000 per acre are normal and the vines take five years to reach full productivity.
 So achieving a high quality and consistent output from your vineyard is hugely important – and much of this comes down to the site and soil.
+Our bespoke site-finder software is a great starting point in locating the right land.

 What equipment do I need?